qlik-oss/sn-pivot-table/.github/CONTRIBUTION.md

 ## Releasing

-Currently only admins are able to create a release.
+Only admins are able to create a release.
 A release consists of the following:

 - Bumping the package version based on your commits
 - Updating the API specification